bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-I also need to repeat this for the other news tile elements as well.
-Finally, inside the a site tag and return statements of the component, I need to add a style attribute by typing style equals aside style as a JSX expression.
-I then choose save all in the file menu to save my changes.
+<p>I also need to repeat this for the other news tile elements as well.
+Finally, inside the a site tag
+and return statements of the component, I need to add a style attribute by typing style equals aside style as a JSX expression.
+I then choose save all in the file menu to save my changes.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w1-s26-g.
 (103) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->